gafoo173/HardView/README.md

 MIT License - Free for commercial and personal use.

 ## Contribution
 Contributions welcome!
-Submit pull requests or open issues for features/bugs.
+Submit pull requests or open issues.

 ---